What is the difference between credited service and University service?

 An official statement cannot be reproduced, but a copy of the information can be provided.
 If you require a current balance, please submit a request in writing to the Pension Office.

 How do I determine my R.R.S.P. room?

 When you file your tax return, an assessment is provided by Canada Revenue Agency (CRA) showing you the amount available to contribute to your R.R.S.P.
-Unfortunately, we cannot calculate this amount for you.

 How do I change my beneficiary?